liangzifei/MRH-Net/README.md

    MRH takes co-registered MRI and target histology for training and testing.
 You can find our 3D multi-contrast MRI and histology data in the Train_Data directory.
 Details on MRI data acquistion, source of histology data, and co-registration steps can be found in our manuscript (doi: https://doi.org/10.1101/2020.05.01.072561).
 If you plan to use our trained networks without modifications, it is important to use the same image acquisition protocols.

-   The figure below gives examples of corregistered MRI_histology.
+   The figure below gives examples of coregistered MRI_histology.
 Here, we use landmarks to help evaluate the accuracy of registration.

 ![](https://github.com/liangzifei/MRH_net_submit/blob/main/image/CorregisteredMRI_histology.jpg)